-The application deadline (Form I) is April 28.
-We will review all applications and send out announcements to schools and Student Officer applicants by May 7.
+The application deadline (Form I) can be found here.
+We will review all applications and send out announcements to schools and Student Officer applicants the week after the deadline.

 When completing Form I, MUN Directors must indicate how many Student Officers they would like to recommend.
 Application forms can be requested by the Director by sending an email to email@example.com.
 Please be reminded that a recommendation by the MUN Director is mandatory.
 Only complete applications will be considered.
 The deadline to submit applications is to be determined.

 Once a school has been accepted to participate, students who wish to take part in the ICJ, Press or YA apply directly over the website under the respective links.
 The deadline to submit applications for ICJ, Press and YA is at the end of May as listed in the application.
-Applicants will be notified via email during the first week of June (see application for exact date).
+Applicants will be notified via email.

 Each GA country designates one delegate (from the four GA committees (PC, HRC, DC or EC) as ambassador.
 This ambassador will hold an opening speech for the delegation in the GA and might be asked to briefly join one of the Security Councils or the International Court of Justice, if the country’s policy is relevant to the discussion.